Centinoughty/docs.nadeemsiyam.com/docs/tryhackme/adventofcyber.md

 - `dir` command lists all files in the current directory
 - `dir /a` command list all the files including hidden files in the current directory

+## Linux Lore

+This task focuses on exploring a Linux user environment to uncover hidden information.
+Since the last login originated from a linux server, and the objective is to investigate his home directory for clues that could explain the strange system behavior.

+Since Linux is used  for almost all the servers worldwide, being able to navigate and inspect user directories is a critical skill for defenders.

+You need to check for hidden files, as attackers often hide their files using dot-prefixed filenames.
+Malicious files are often found in user home directories